-The University of St Andrews and the University of Oslo (UiO) have established an agreement to allow PhD candidates to undertake research leading to the award of a Joint Doctoral Degree in Philosophy.
+The University of St Andrews and the University of Oslo (UiO) are pleased to offer a joint programme leading to the award of a Joint Doctoral Degree in Philosophy.

-If you wish to have University of Oslo as the lead institution you should first apply for a research fellowship or for admission to the PhD programme with external funding.
+If you wish to have the University of Oslo as the lead institution you must first apply for a vacant position as doctoral research fellowship or apply with external funding.

 You will have to spend at least a year (12 months) in total as a resident student at both St Andrews and the University of Oslo in order for the Universities to recognise the degree.
 Students will divide their time into study blocks in order to facilitate access to the resources, human and otherwise, that will maximise their research opportunities.
 Each study block should be at least six months in length where possible.